What Does A Web Developer Do?

 Website developers work as freelancers or as employees at startups, agencies, and medium-sized or large companies.

-While a freelancer chooses his customers largely independently, the web developer as an employee gets the customers, projects, and deadlines assigned by his superior.
+While a freelancer chooses his clients largely independently, the web developer as an employee gets the customers, projects, and deadlines assigned by his superior.

 Regardless of the size of a company, job requirements are often very demanding and complex.
 The average salary of web developers in the US is about $75,000.